YoungKai7/Hosted-Pages/Sections/Payment Page.md

 ===================================
 PayFabric provide the ability for merchants to support surcharge in order to pass on their processing cost to the end customers for EVO gateway.
 1. PayFabric’s hosted payment page added 3 additional fields to support surcharge: Surcharge Rate, Surcharge Amount and Final Amount.
 2. By default, these fields are hidden and will only available if surcharge rate is enabled on gateway profile setting for the in-used gateway profile.
-Surcharge Amount, Rate and Final Amount will be read-only as they’re calculated fields by PayFabric based on the provided rate.
+Surcharge Amount, Surcharge Rate and Final Amount will be read-only as they’re calculated fields by PayFabric based on the provided rate.
-3. It’s up to 3rd party application to design and structure these 3 fields using CSS/JS so it fits their application’s UI and UX.
+3. It’s up to 3rd party application to design and structure these 3 fields using CSS/JS to make it fits on your application’s UI and UX.
 ![HostedPaymentPageWithSurcharge](https://raw.githubusercontent.com/PayFabric/Portal/master/PayFabric/Sections/Screenshots/HostedPaymentPageWithSurcharge.png "HostedPaymentPageWithSurcharge")